sharondrinkwaard/posterpalace/README.md

 The problem was not in the terminal,  but that I created a new workspace on Gitpod so I could use the PRO version provided by Code Institute.
 I didn't know that I had to install all requirements again, so I did using:
 ''' pip install -r requirements.txt '''

+- AWS bucket issue.
+Staticfiles were not uploading to the bucket.
+Due to some spelling mistakes like 'acces' instead of  'access' and naming the bucket policy instead of the bucket name itself, it was not working.
+When I changed those, the staticfiles where working.
+Only the image links were incorrect, but that is another issue.

 ## Deployment